Bodzioo44/XcomPerkEdit/readme.md

  - Launch the app.
  - Update the path if you are not using default one.
  - Press "Load Path..." in the top right to select save directory.
- - Wait for saves to load, and click any save to load it.
+ - Wait for the directory to finish loading, and choose a save to load it.
  - Select soldier to edit from the list on right side.
  - Reassign the perks.
  - Press "Save File" to update the save file.